yuvalmGS/gigaspaces-wiki-jekyll/xap97net/executor-based-remoting.markdown

 IDataProcessor dataProcessorProxy = proxyBuilder.CreateProxy();
 {code}

-The above example uses the {{ExecutorRemotingProxyBuilder}} in order to create the remoting proxy which can then be used for remote invocation.
+The above example uses the `ExecutorRemotingProxyBuilder` in order to create the remoting proxy which can then be used for remote invocation.

 ## Service Lookup Name